 Prior to the start of each calendar year, a MIP will be developed for each of the facilities covered by this IMC.
 The details of inspections within the MIP will be based on the core inspection program, specific performance issues from the LPR, and ongoing or planned activities at each facility.
 Inspections that deviate from the core inspections in Appendix B will be approved by the Director, DFM, as defined in section 04.02 of this IMC, “Core Inspection Completion.”
 For each facility, the MIP will identify all planned inspections to be performed, including Core, Supplemental, or Generic Safety Issue inspections.
 The estimated staff hours to complete each item on the MIP will also be included.
 Note that advanced planning for certain activities such as supplemental and reactive inspections may not be possible.

 The MIP shall be maintained by Region II.
-These inspections will be coordinated to ensure that: (1) inspections are performed as defined in Appendix B, or modified in writing in accordance with this chapter; (2) inspections do not overlap in such a way to cause undue adverse impacts on normal operations at the facility; and (3) major fuel facility inspection program activities, such as LPRs, can be scheduled with minimum interruption of scheduled inspections.
+These Inspections will be coordinated to ensure that: (1) inspections are performed as defined in Appendix B, or modified in writing in accordance with this chapter; (2) inspections do not overlap in such a way to cause undue adverse impacts on normal operations at the facility; and (3) major fuel facility inspection program activities, such as LPRs, can be scheduled with minimum interruption of scheduled inspections.
 Any inspections that are not to be conducted with the periodicity in Appendix B must be addressed as a program adjustment to the MIP (see section 08.03).

 Inspections normally should be announced, with adequate advance notice given to the licensee to ensure that appropriate licensee personnel can be made available and inspectors can arrange to observe certain activities not conducted on a routine basis.
 However, inspection staffs retain the prerogative to conduct inspections on an unannounced basis where appropriate.
 Resident inspections for those sites with an assigned resident inspector are considered unannounced.